ptmt/statik/documentation/pages/getting-started.md

 This guide will help you set up and use Statik to create your own static website.

-## Quick Start (No Templates Needed!)
+## Quick Start

-Statik now works out of the box with built-in templates.
+Statik works out of the box with built-in templates.
 Just create content and go!

 1. **Create a config.json**
    ```json